dspavankumar/dspavankumar.github.io/resume.md

 # Resume
 {: class="no-print"}

-I  serve as a _tech lead manager_ in innovating speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, mainly with end-to-end speech recognition, language modelling and related areas, in terms of research and engineering.
-I am interested in most aspects of speech and language processing.
+I lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
+My responsibilities span research, engineering, and taking projects to production, while managing and guiding the team.
+I am passionate about all aspects of speech and language processing.
 {: class="hide-on-screen"}

 ---